DIGITbrain/bb-sftp/docker/readme.rst

 SFTP provides secure transfers with password authentication and data transfer encryption (on top of SSH).
 User connections are chrooted to directory ``/home``; only subdirectory ``/home/SFTP_USER`` is writable.
 Interaction restricted to sftp (no SSH commands).

+Always use and update SFTP_USER and SFTP_PASSWORD parameters prior to running the container.

 Test: